sctech-tr/sctech-tr.github.io/README.md

   "quote": "My imagination can picture no fairer happiness than to continue living for art."
 }
 ```
-you can access it via `https://sctech.netlify.app/todays-overview.json` or `tr.ee/LkPN1H` (for short, but link rot *can* happen over time)
+you can access it via `https://sctech.netlify.app/todays-overview.json`
 ## How to add your personal page

 **1.** Fork the website repository to your GitHub account.